beastsaber/bsaber/src/collections/posts/the-beastsaber-mapping-awards.md

 - **BeatLeader Star Rating Ranked!** BeatLeader and ScoreSaber will continue to be combined unless we receive enough nominations to justify separating the two.
 - **Winners and runners-up awards** Last year, thanks to the extremely generous donations of the community, we raised enough funds (more than $1000) to provide gold medals to the winners and silver medals to the runner-ups in each category, as well as medals for community choice winners!

-> ❤️ If you want to help provide a steady form of support for The Beasties and towards site costs, please consider visiting our [**Patreon**](https://www.patreon.com/BeastSaberNews) and join either tier!
+> If you want to help provide a steady form of support for The Beasties, please consider visiting our [**Patreon**](https://www.patreon.com/BeastSaberNews) and contributing to any tier!
+All contributions are appreciated! ❤️

 <br />
 <br />